nick2601/SandwichClub/README.md

 ### 1. Jetpack Compose

 *   **What it is:** Jetpack Compose is Android's modern, declarative UI toolkit.
-It simplifies and accelerates UI development by allowing you to describe your UI's appearance and behavior using composable functions.
+It simplifies and accelerates UI development by allowing you to describe your UI's appearance and behavior using compos[...]
 *   **How it's used:** This project uses Jetpack Compose to build all user interfaces.
 This includes the sandwich list, detail views, and all other UI elements.
 *   **Benefits:**
     *   **Declarative:** UI is defined as a function of data, leading to more predictable and testable UIs.